xWhaler/rasberrypi-sensors/README.md

    <em>Create useful applications with a combination of sensors/devices.
 03/22/2025</em>
    <hr>
 ## TODO
-- Hook up a persistent database that's fast like Redis
+- Design an Infomration System that collects data and stores it to perform analysis and assist with decision making.
-- enable streaming data
+- enable streaming
 - Configure AWS architecture (API gateway, database, connection) for a data pipeline example

 <h1 align="center"> Distance Sensor </h1>